 Why PHFF?
 Protein, healthy fat and fiber are powerful agents in blood sugar control.
 Each nutrient slows the uptake of sugar into the blood and stunts the insulin response.
 Remember, insulin is a fat storing hormone, so the less insulin released, the better!
 Also, these are the nutrients that you keep you full for hours.
 And each has it's own specific, rockstar function, meaning it's important to incorporate all 3 or at least 2 out of 3 at every meal.

-1. Protein is the most satiating nutrient.
+Protein is the most satiating nutrient.
 You will ultimately feel more satisfied and stay fuller, longer by eating protein with every meal.
 There is also a good amount of evidence that suggests that protein is the most important nutrient when it comes to weight loss.
 That makes total sense if it's what keeps us full.
 And protein supports muscle metabolism.
-Fill up on Greek yogurt, grass fed beef, seafood, chicken, pork, eggs and high quality protein powder.
+Fill up on Greek yogurt, grass-fed beef, seafood, chicken, pork, eggs, cottage cheese, and high quality protein powder.

-2. Healthy Fats taste good.
-Yep, they make your food taste great and in my book, that's one of the most important things about them.
-Healthy fats also follow right behind protein when it comes to satiety - they keep you so full and so satisfied.
-Also, eating fruits and vegetables with a fat source greatly increases the absorption of tons of vitamins and minerals.
+Healthy Fats taste good!
+And they also follow right behind protein when it comes to satiety - they keep you so full and so satisfied.
+And!
+Healthy fat lessens the blood sugar response and this is VERY important in terms of your metabolism.
+We won’t hit on that here, but this blog post about blood sugar control will explain it all.
 The best sources of fat?
 Whole food sources.
 Nuts, seeds, coconut, chia seeds, nut butter, avocado and cacao - yep, dark chocolate!
 These are the best because most also contain fiber.
-But grass fed butter, cheese, coconut oil, coconut milk, cold pressed oils, organic heavy cream and responsibly sourced fats like duck fat are other options.
+But grass fed butter, cheese, coconut oil, coconut milk, cold pressed oils, and organic heavy cream are great, too!

-3. Fiber fills. you. up.
+Fiber fills. you. up.
 Fiber is a carbohydrate, but I make the distinction because fiber is metabolized a little differently.
 It doesn't spike blood sugar like most forms of carbohydrates - as a matter of fact, it slows down the uptake of sugar into the blood.
-Non-starchy veggies also have a really high water content, adding to their ability to "fill you up".
-They're also low in calories, and while calories are stupid, they aren't completely irrelevant especially when trying to lose weight.
-But let's focus more on the fact that you're staying full and loading up on phytonutrients, antioxidants, vitamins and minerals when you eat high fiber vegetables because that's what's really important.
-Starchy tubers like potatoes, sweet potatoes and plantains are also high in fiber, as well as fruit.
-These are all great options, but make your focus on vegetables like leafy greens, carrots, broccoli, cauliflower, cucumbers and tomatoes to get the biggest nutrient bang.
+My favorite fiber sources are non-starchy veggies (eat as much as your heart desires!), starchy veggies like potatoes, sweet potatoes, and plantains, fruit, lentils, beans (love lentil or chickpea pasta!), chia seeds, flax meal, and acacia fiber.
 Fiber is also a crucial contributor to healthy gut bacteria, which is so important for a healthy immune system and just overall good health.

-Healthy Fats: 1 serving = 12 grams / 1 serving for snacks and 1-2 servings per meal
+Healthy Fats: 1 serving = 12 grams fat

 Stable blood sugar not only prevents us from storing fat, it helps us burn fat.
 I talk a lot about insulin being a fat storing hormone, but glucagon needs a little notoriety here as glucagon is the fat burning hormone.
 Not to get super scientific on you, but when insulin isn't at work storing fat, glucagon is out burning shit up.